 - Mirtazapine—This drug is similar to nefazodone in its effect on depression and sexual function.
 It can also cause sedation.

 This involves maintaining your current level of fluvoxamine, while adding a second medication to offset the sexual side effects.
 This option is generally less desirable since antidotes frequently have their own side effects and may adversely interact with the primary medication you are taking.
 However, certain options do exist.

 Sildenafil (Viagra) and related drugs may be helpful for men with sexual side effects of SSRIs.
 Bupropion also has been shown to benefit men with sexual dysfunction due to taking SSRIs.
 Amantadine has been used, but studies have not proven that it is beneficial.

 Take a Drug Holiday

 This involves taking your usual Thursday morning dose and then nothing again until noon on Sunday, when you resume your previous schedule.

-There is a risk with this technique that you may feel well enough during the short drug holiday to discontinue your medicine all together, which can lead to a relapse.
-Also there is a risk of having some withdrawal symptoms from abruptly stopping your medicine.
+There is a risk with this technique that you may feel well enough during the short drug holiday to discontinue your medication all together, which can lead to a relapse.
+Also there is a risk of having some withdrawal symptoms from abruptly stopping your medication.
 Make sure you discuss this option with your doctor before trying it.

 Consider Herbal Supplements